 Do not write these poems five minutes before class.
-Do not be late to class because you are printing poems (enough for everyone in the class including me, plus one extra).
-Poems are graded on prompt compliance and grammar on a check, check-minus, and check-plus participation grade.
-You do not receive a final score on your poems until the end of the semester.
+Poems are graded on prompt compliance and grammar on a 10-point scale.
+You will receive a more substantial score on your poems in the final portfolio.

 POEM SUBMISSION: You'll submit one of your final poems for consideration at UF's Tea or a literary magazine.